 Financial Aid for International Students

-Yale is strongly committed to equality of opportunity.
-Its need-blind admissions policy extends to international students and ensures that the College will be accessible to all candidates from any part of the world who show great academic and personal promise.
-An application for financial aid will have no bearing on the Admissions Committee’s decisions, and Yale will meet the full demonstrated need of any candidate admitted.
-Awards combine gift (grant) assistance and term-time employment.
+Yale extends its need-blind admissions policy to international students to ensure the College is accessible to all candidates from any part of the world.
+This policy means that an application for financial aid will have no bearing on the Admissions Committee’s decisions, and Yale will meet the full demonstrated need of any candidate admitted.
 The student’s family will be expected to contribute funds to the extent that it can, and the student must make sure that these funds can be withdrawn from his or her country.

 Non-Canadian international students who wish to apply for financial aid can do so by submitting the CSS International Student Financial Aid Application along with copies of parent tax returns or employer earning statements.
-This form is available online on the Financial Aid website.
-If you do not have access to the web or are unable to print the form, please contact us and we will mail them to you.
+Forms are available on the Undergraduate Financial Aid website.